openwsn-berkeley/openbenchmark/docs/source/index.md

 # Key Performance Indicators

-This section lists the high-level Key Performance Indicators (KPIs) that are calculated by OpenBenchmark.
+This section lists the high-level Key Performance Indicators (KPIs).
 Each subsection gives a short description of the KPI and what information is needed to calculate it.
+The first four presented KPIs are relevant for the industry stakeholders, while the latter KPIs are also useful from the research point of view.

 <!-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -  -->